wmww/gtk-layer-shell/test/README.md

 `ninja -C build test` will run `run-integration-test.py` for each test defined in `test/meson.build`.
 This script:
 - Creates a temporary directory in `/tmp` to serve as `XDG_RUNTIME_DIR` (this allows tests to run in parallel without interfering with each other)
 - Spins up a mock Wayland server
-- Runs the given test client within it
+- Runs the given integration test within it
 - (Both are run with `WAYLAND_DEBUG=1` so protocol messages are written to stderr by libwayland)
 - Ensures both the client and server exit successfully
 - Parses the client's protocol message expectations